TZstatsADS/ads-spring2024-project1-rishabhg19/README.md

 # Applied Data Science @ Columbia
-## Fall 2023
+## Spring 2024
-## Project 1: What made you happy today?
+## Project 1: Happiness from Teen Years through Middle-Age

 ![image](figs/title.jpeg)

 ### [Project Description](doc/Proj1_desc.md)
 This is the first and only *individual* (as opposed to *team*) this semester.

-Term: Fall 2023
+Term: Spring 2024

 + Project title: Happiness from Teen Years through Middle-Age
 + This project is conducted by [Rishabh Ganesh]